Atomic Cartoons

-Atomic Cartoons, Inc. is a Canadian independent animation studio founded in 1999 by former Studio B Productions employees Trevor Bentley, Mauro Casalese and Olaf Miller, as well as former Warner Bros.
+Atomic Cartoons, Inc. is a Canadian independent animation studio founded in 1999 by former Studio B Productions employees Trevor Bentley, Mauro Casalese and Olaf Miller alongside former Warner Bros.
 Animation employee Rob Davies.
 Based in Vancouver, British Columbia, it produces service animation for a wide variety of clients, as well as creating its own properties.
-Since 2015, the company has been owned by Thunderbird Entertainment.
+Since 2026, the company has been owned by Blue Ant Media.

 History

 The studio was founded in March 1999 by Trevor Bentley, Mauro Casalese, Olaf Miller, and Rob Davies.
 Sent back to Vancouver, British Columbia, after losing his job at Warner Bros.
 Animation following the cancellation of Pinky, Elmyra & the Brain, Davies received a phone call from Sunwoo Entertainment's Jae Moh to help produce Milo's Bug Quest.
 Together with Miller, Bentley, and Casalese, the four launched Atomic Cartoons to assist in creating the series.

 Between 2004 and 2008, the company produced Atomic Betty for Teletoon in association with Breakthrough Entertainment and Tele Images Kids.
 Atomic's first fully original creation, the show's titular heroine served as the studio's mascot for a number of years.

 In 2010, Miller left to launch his own studio.
 The following year, Jennifer McCarron was appointed head of production.
 On July 8, 2015, Atomic Cartoons was bought by Canadian production company Thunderbird Films.
 The three founders remain on board.
 McCarron was named president and chief executive officer in 2016.

 In December 2018, the company opened a second animation studio in Ottawa, Ontario.
 Its first project was the Netflix series The Last Kids on Earth.

 In February 2020, Atomic Cartoons opened its third studio in Los Angeles, California.

+In November 2025, Blue Ant Media (who owns Jam Filled Entertainment) announced a deal to acquire Atomic Cartoons and its parent Thunderbird Entertainment in an all-cash deal.